CHD | Chemical potential diagram |

 Published by Kagaku Gijutsu-Sha |

-Chemical Potential Diagram (CHD) and Gibbs Energy Minimizer (gem) are in common in Omega and Basic versions. |
+Chemical Potential Diagram (CHD) and Gibbs Energy Minimizer (gem) are common in Omega and Basic versions. |

 Chemical thermodynamic data Enthalpy change Gibbs energy change for formation Entropy at 298.15 K Heat capacities Enthalpy change for phase transition |